So, when do I bring my child to the orthodontist?

 • Orthodontists can spot subtle problems with jaw growth and emerging teeth while some baby teeth are still present.

 • While your child’s teeth may appear to be straight, there could be a problem that only an orthodontist such as Dr. David Birdwell can detect.

-• A check-up may reveal that your child’s bite is fine.
-Or, Dr. Birdwell may identify a developing problem but recommend monitoring the child’s growth and development, and then, if indicated, begin treatment at the appropriate time for the child.
-In other cases, we might find a problem that can benefit from early treatment.
+• Hopefully, a check-up will reveal that your child’s bite is fine.
+Or, Dr. Birdwell may identify a developing problem and recommend monitoring your child’s growth and development, and then, if indicated, begin treatment at the appropriate time for the child.
+In limited cases, we might find a problem that can benefit from early treatment.

 • Early treatment may prevent or intercept more serious problems from developing and may make treatment at a later age shorter and less complicated.
 In some cases, Dr. Birdwell will be able to achieve results that may not be possible once the face and jaws have finished growing.